Cobh: Cross River Ferry

 In 1993 a Cross River Ferry was established which allowed cars and passengers to travel from Glenbrook near Monkstown to Carrigaloe on the Great Island.
 The crossing from Glenbrook to Carrigaloe takes four minutes and runs daily.
 Reservations are not required.

 Local government and politics

 In 1862, Queenstown Town Commissioners were established by a local act.
-In 1899, under the Local Government (Ireland) Act 1898, this body became an urban district council.
-It was renamed Cobh Urban District in 1920.
+In 1899, under the Local Government (Ireland) Act 1898, this body became an urban district council, with the office then located in the Old Town Hall.
+The body was renamed Cobh Urban District in 1920.
 In 2002, under the Local Government Act 2001, it became Cobh Town Council.

-In 2014, this local government body was abolished.
-Since then, the town has fallen within the responsibility of Cork County Council.
-Cobh Municipal District, one of eight municipal districts in the county, is represented by six elected councillors.
-As of the 2019 local election, these include 1 Labour Party, 2 Fine Gael, 1 Fianna Fáil, 1 Green Party and 1 independent councillor.
+On 1 June 2014, under the Local Government Reform Act 2014, all town councils in Ireland were abolished, with responsibility for Cobh transferring to Cork County Council.
+The local electoral area of Cobh elects six councillors and also forms one of eight municipal districts in the county.

 The town is part of the Dáil constituency of Cork East.